 Some things to know abt my personal policy:

 - Unless I know you SUPER well and know you are fine with it, I will not take a photo of you without permission.
+I will have folks fill out release forms during free group shoots to give me permission to use their photos.

 -I made a book 1 year ago.
 I put a lot of energy and time into laying it out, learning a new computer program and gathering images.
 I did a gofundme so that folks could pay up front essentially, and then I ordered the books with that money.
 I had about 50 books extra that were not accounted for that I have been slowly selling at shows and through instagram or wherever.
 I sell the books at just 15 bucks over cost of production, So after shipping costs I make about ten bucks a book.

-This post is about accountability as an photographer and because I have been getting questions lately about profiting off of the images of poor folks, POC, and other folks who are more economically disadvantaged than I am.
+This post is about accountability as a white photographer and because I have been getting questions lately about profiting off of the images of poor folks, POC, and other folks who are more economically disadvantaged than I am.
 I welcome any feedback and I encourage folks who might know people who have asked about my practices to share this information with them.
 I don't want to be an artist if it means exploiting people, the goal of my art and photography is the direct opposite.
 I want to uplift, celebrate and create opportunities for folks.
 Thanks for reading.